-Restaurant Week founders celebrate 25 years
+NYC Restaurant Week founders reflect on 25th anniversary - amNewYork

 After the bargain week became a huge hit with the public, it returned year after year with more locations, and a winter Restaurant Week launched in 2000.

 This summer installment of Restaurant Week, which lasts until Aug.
-18, offers $29 prix fixe brunch and lunches and $42 prix fixe dinners at 391 locations in four boroughs.
-For the silver anniversary, 33 new participating locations will take part, including Haru Hell’s Kitchen, Cut by Wolfgang Puck and Salvation Burger.
+18, offers $29 prix fixe brunch and lunches and $42 prix fixe dinners at 390 locations in all five boroughs.
+For the silver anniversary, 32 new participating locations will take part, including Haru Hell’s Kitchen and Cut by Wolfgang Puck.
+Midtown’s Salvation Burger was an expected participant, but announced Thursday it will be shutting its doors before the week kicks off.

 Tracy Nieporent, a partner in the Myriad Restaurant Group, which includes Nobu and Tribeca Grill, has helped manage Restaurant Week since the beginning.
 He said New Yorkers have come to expect the best during the promotion, and chefs and restaurant owners are eager to step up to the challenge.